mikebin/hdp-demos/phoenix/README.md

 - Restart all RegionServers to apply the changes made above.

-The HDP documentation has more detail on installing and configuring Phoenix, including more detail on how to configure Phoenix in a secure cluster.
+The HDP documentation has more detail on installing and configuring Phoenix, including information on how to configure Phoenix in a secure cluster.

 Running Phoenix SQLLine
 -----------------------